TimothyW553/Competitive-Programming/CCC_Junior/README.md

 # Competitive Programming

-All my junior CCC problems
+Junior CCC problem solutions

-I have sorted the J1, J2, J3, J4, and S5s into different folders so it will be much easier to navigate
+I have organized the J1, J2, J3, J4, and J5 problems into different folders